balena-io/balena-fin-examples/artik020/ble-scan/README.md

 ## Further Development

 To develop custom applications for the coprocessor module it is recommended to download Simplicity Studio from Silicon labs website.
+You can then uncompress the [ble-scan](/src/ble-scan.sls) file and import this into Simplicity Studio as a template project.

 Notes: